extrapreneur/.github/README.md

 Personal access token is required when querying the GitHub API to get members from a GitHub organisation using [Octokit](https://github.com/octokit).

-Scopes at least required on PAT is `read:org`
+Scopes needs at least required on PAT is `read:org`

 `OWNER` environment variable is the repository owner's username or organisation name.